creativemindsplugins/cm-pop-up-banners/readme.md

 **Make your WordPress website better for visitors by using easy-to-use popups that work well on all devices.
 Make your ads for products or services better with these flexible popups.**

 Our plugin lets you make different kinds of popups like ones with text, pictures, or videos.
-It has an instruments to make your own ad popups the way you want them.
-You can choose where to show your popups, and if you get the paid version, it's available to pick the exact post or page to show them on..
+It has tools to make your own ad popups the way you want them.
+You can choose where to show your popups - pick the exact posts or pages.

 ## Installation and Usage